EffectOrientedProgramming/book/Examples/README.md

 In the first few examples of this book, we show the output at the end of the listing, inside a multiline comment.
 Note that **println** will take a single value, or a comma-separated sequence of values.
+TODO: Correct Download Location?

-We include exercises with each atom from this point forward.
-The solutions are available at (TODO: Insert website name here).
-The solution folders match the names of the atoms.
+We include exercises with each section from this point forward.
+The solutions are available at https://github.com/EffectOrientedProgramming/book/Examples.
+The solution folders match the names of the sections.

 # Compiling and Running Programs in IntelliJ IDEA